Anayo-Anyafulu/Spawn/README.md

 spawn ./game-folder --name "My Awesome Game" --icon ./custom-logo.png
 ```

+## Why Spawn?

+Linux gaming often involves downloading standalone archives (like from "Linux Gaming" websites) that require manual setup. **Spawn** was created to solve this exact frustration.

+Instead of manually extracting files, hunting for binaries, and writing `.desktop` files from scratch, Spawn automates the entire process.
+It makes setting up new games **80% faster**—you just run the script, and the game is ready in your launcher.

 ## Installation

 ```bash
 cargo install --path .
 ```

-## Why Spawn?

-Linux gaming often involves downloading standalone archives that require manual setup.
-Spawn automates this workflow, ensuring your games are correctly extracted, permissions are set, and they appear in your application launcher just like any other app.